Kein/ChasmDeserializer/README.md

 # NOTES
 * Particles currently cannot be saved.
-* When decoding normal '.ser' files you can specify output file with extension '.csv' to receive standard CSV sheet for tables.
+* When deserializing (-d) or serializing (-s) normal '.ser' files you can specify [input] or <output> file accordingly with  extension '.csv' to process standard CSV sheet from EXEL
- * CSV reader currenty not supported.

 # USAGE:
 ```